Zakir-Hussain-Khan/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors Game

 A simple Rock, Paper, Scissors game built with HTML, CSS, and JavaScript.
-This interactive game allows users to play against the computer and tracks the score throughout the session.
+This interactive game allows users to play against the computer and tracks the score.

 ## Features
 - Interactive gameplay between the user and computer